Project Overview

 Potential Impacts

 FDC remains committed to maintaining pedestrian safety throughout the duration of the works.
-Pedestrian boom gates will be installed over the coming months along Anzac Parade at key locations to assist with managing construction vehicle movements and ensure the safety of pedestrians accessing the footpath and nearby bus stops.
+Pedestrian boom gates have been installed along Anzac Parade at key locations to assist with managing construction vehicle movements and ensure the safety of pedestrians accessing the footpath and nearby bus stops.

 Temporary footpath closures will be required during the remainder of the Day Avenue stormwater upgrade works.
-Appropriate pedestrian signage and detours will remain in place for the duration of the works to maintain safe access
+Appropriate pedestrian signage and detours will remain in place for the duration of the works, along with full-time traffic control supervision during working hours, to maintain safe access.